 “Time is money,” said Benjamin Franklin.
 It is one of the most valuable resources for any businesses.
 If you need to deliver your goods in a timely manner then, air freight is the best option.
 Because it is much faster than ocean freight which can take months to reach the destination.
 Whereas via air cargo, items can be delivered within days.
 So in term of delivery time air freight has a bigger advantage over sea shipment.

 Nature of commodities

-Ocean freight is ideal for heavy items such vehicles, heavy equipment, machinery, etc. Most shipping vessels are designed to carrying heavy products.
+Ocean freight is ideal for heavy items such as vehicles, heavy equipment machinery and so on.
+Most shipping vessels are designed for carrying heavy products.
 So if your commodity weight is important, the more convenient way to move it, is by sea.
 Additionally, with sea freight, you can ship a wide range of goods while air shipping has some restrictions.
-For instance, they do not allow things like fuel, tobacco, hazardous items etc. Air freight is usually for smaller shipment like clothes, shoes, and other non-dangerous items.
+For instance, they do not allow things like fuel, tobacco, hazardous items etc. Air freight is usually for smaller shipment such as clothes, shoes, and other non-dangerous items.